-During the current period, the Scheme has incurred trustee services costs totalling £858 (excluding VAT).
-As the Scheme holds limited funds, Dalriada and its advisors have operated on an "at risk" basis in order to service the Scheme and have not been paid any fees.
+During the current period, the Scheme has incurred trustee services costs totalling £65,099 (excluding VAT) and £14,230.10 (excluding VAT) in respect of legal costs.
+As the Scheme held no funds over the reporting period, Dalriada and its advisors operated on an "at risk" basis in order to service the Scheme and were not paid any fees.